mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ###### 16:42

 That is one type of zazen.
 If you do zazen like this, of course you can attain enlightenment.
 You can completely weed out, by arranging your physical conditions, and concentrating your breath, and adjusting or arranging your breath, taking care of your breath – you can reach a certain spiritual stage, which is called calmness, tranquility.
-Which *[intelligible]* you feel happy...
+Which *[unintelligible]* you feel happy...

 But, when the circumstances are changed: well, you cannot accept your calmness and tranquility [that] you have experienced; [you] cannot maintain [it].
 Immediately, it's gone.
 So you are confused, very much.
 I know several examples in the United States.

 But at a certain stage, under certain circumstances, for instance Burma, or wherever – if you are right in the middle of a monastery in Burma, you can follow the rules, the strict practice, very much.
 And you attain enlightenment.
 But when you come to the United States – completely different situation, okay?
 Very different situation.
 And then, weeds come back.
 It's really so.

 Well, I don't mean it is good or bad, right and wrong.
 We should know that is life.
 That is life, okay?
-These human beings; we should know that.
+These [are] human beings; we should know that.

 ###### 19:15

 And the second type is, that we remove the roots of the weeds, and even the seeds, from the ground.
 Weeds no longer grow.
-They are completely free from samsaric world, in the Six Realms of Existence: hell, hungry ghost, titan spirit, animal spirit, human beings, heavenly beings.
+They are completely free from samsaric world in the Six Realms of Existence: hell, hungry ghost, titan spirit, animal spirit, human beings, heavenly beings.
 (It's hard to tell whether he says "titan spirit" or "fighting spirit".
-Both work.)
+Either works.)
 But unfortunately, we weed out perfectly on the ground of only *our own property*, and cherish a feeling of having reached the final goal.
-In other words, we are by way of having done our final goal, and spent our whole life without considering others' life.
+In other words, ... by way of having done our final goal, [we] spent our whole life without considering others' lives.

-So, by the practice of zazen, it's possible to weed out even the seeds, completely, and the weeds no longer grow.
+So, by the practice of zazen, it's possible to weed out even the seeds completely, and the weeds no longer grow.
 That means, some Buddhism says, if you attain enlightenment, which is highest level of spiritual life ... then at that time, it's not necessary to come back to human world.
 You can stay constantly in the heaven.

 So, arhats and many saints in the history of Buddhism, they showed us, they experienced [it].
 That's why one of the four results of Buddhist practice, [what the] arhat does, is [the] highest spirit of spiritual life, which enables you never to come back to human being, samsaric world.
 This is arhat practice.

 This is also zazen.
 You can do.

 ###### 22:52

 But that is just weeding out on their own territory.
 That's all.
 And then, when they completely weed out on their territory – they don't know what to do.
 So there is only the death to wait [for]; that's all.
 So all they have to do is, just to wait for their death.
 Can you imagine this?

 It's not necessary?
 If the people don't offer the food, they can survive, because they can stop their breath, for how many hours.
 Do you know that?
-Yes, they can do.
-Still, there is a possibility to survive.
-So, it's not necessary to struggle for their life.
+Yes, they can do [it].
+Still there is a possibility to survive, so it's not necessary to struggle for their life.
 Just be there.
 No more weeds come up.
 Very clean.
 But, they don't know what to do.
 Just wait for their death, that's all.

 ###### 24:25

 Here is a very good example in Japan.
-This is the story *[unintelligible]* One of the famous Japanese actors, who was interested in economy, business.
-So he cherished for a long time, some project he really wanted.
+This is the story *[unintelligible]* one of the famous Japanese actors, who was interested in economy, business.
+So he cherished for a long time some project he really wanted.
 He waited [for] the chance to do this.
 So, he got a chance.
 He started to [do] that business project.
-Finally, he finished.
-Perfectly finished.
-Risking his whole life.
+Finally, he finished, perfectly finished, risking his whole life.
 He did it!
 Everyone respected [it]: wonderful job, perfect.
 But finally, he didn't know what to do *next*.
 And then – can you imagine what would happen?
 He committed suicide.
+Why? ...
+He must be happy, because he did it.
+But he committed suicide.
 Why?
-He committed suicide.
-He must be happy, because he did it.
-But he committed suicide – why?
 People didn't understand it.

 So, that is a really good example: not only Buddhists, this is really human life.
-If you really want to do something, completely weed out; and [if] you want to be successful in any kind of business, and Buddhist practice – if you want to live in a paradise, you can do it.
+If you really want to do something, [to] completely weed out, and [if] you want to be successful in any kind of business, and Buddhist practice – if you want to live in a paradise, you can do it.
 But, this is not [the] final goal Buddha mentions.
 Because, if you do it, there is still confusion.
 You don't know what to do.
 Then, all you have to do is – finally, nothing to do.
 After reaching that highest level, nothing to do.
 Because that highest level is nothing but something [in the] dualistic world.
 Highest level is a certain level opposed to lowest level.
 So, always dualistic world.
 But if you reach highest level in the dualistic world, still there is a confusion.

-###### 27:20

 Or, another confusion is, they really are [weary of?] having reached highest level, and having stayed with that highest level.
 Nothing to do; enjoy themselves.
 And all they have to do is, just to wait for death.